-The United Way of Essex and West Hudson has an ongoing commitment to embrace diversity in all aspects.
+The United Way of Greater Newark has an ongoing commitment to embrace diversity in all aspects.

-The United Way of Essex and West Hudson endeavors to be a model of diversity and inclusion by embracing differences in race, religion, gender, disability, nationality, age, sexual orientation and ethnic background.
+The United Way of Greater Newark endeavors to be a model of diversity and inclusion by embracing differences in race, religion, gender, disability, nationality, age, sexual orientation and ethnic background.
 Our organization values diversity and realizes that it is a critical component to our successes and the changing needs of our community.

 This organization aspires to ensure that our volunteers and staff broadly reflect the diversity of the community we serve.
 However, there are transitional situations which change the ethnic make-up of our employees and Board of Trustees as people leave and new people are recruited.
 We are an equal opportunity employer and strive to recruit the best staff and board we can based on skills, experience and level of commitment to organizational goals.

 If you make a donation, personal information will be collected from you in order to process that donation.
 The collected information from individuals includes but is not limited to: amount donated, address, telephone number, e-mail address and donor comments.
 By providing information about yourself or your organization, you are giving consent to us to use this information internally to employees who need it to perform their duties.